trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 ## DID Documents

-### Introduction
-DID documents in this method are generated or derived from the key state of the corresponding AID.
-By processing the [[ref: KERI event stream]] of the AID, the generation algorithm will be reading the AID [[ref: KEL]] (and possibly [[ref: TEL]]) to produce the DID document.
+1. `did:webs` DID documents MUST be generated or derived from the [[ref:Keri event stream]] of the corresponding AID.
+    1. Processing the [[ref: KERI event stream]] of the AID, the generation algorithm will be reading the AID [[ref: KEL]] and any anchored [[ref: TELs]] to produce the DID document.

-DID documents for this method are pure JSON.
-They may be processed as JSON-LD by prepending an `@context` if consumers of the documents wish.
+1. `did:webs` DID documents MUST be pure JSON.
+They MAY be processed as JSON-LD by prepending an `@context` if consumers of the documents wish.

-Hashes, cryptographic keys, and signatures are represented as CESR strings.
+1. All hashes, cryptographic keys, and signatures MUST be represented as CESR strings.
 This is an approach similar to multibase, making them self-describing and terse.

-### DID Document from KERI Events
-The [[ref: KERI event stream]] represents a cryptographic chain of custody from the [[ref: AID]] itself down to the current set of keys and the cryptographic commitment to the next rotation key(s).
+> The [[ref: KERI event stream]] represents a cryptographic chain of custody from the [[ref: AID]] itself down to the current set of keys and the cryptographic commitment to the next rotation key(s).
 The [[ref: KERI event stream]] also contains events that do not alter the [[ref: AID]] key state, but are useful for the DID document, such as the supported [[ref: hosts]], current set of service endpoints, etc. A did:webs resolver produces the DID document by processing the [[ref: KERI event stream]] to determine the current key state.
 We detail the different events in (KERI event details)[#KERI-event-details] below and show how they change the DID Document.
 The mapping from [[ref: KERI event stream]] to the properties of the DID Document is the core of the did:webs resolver logic.
 Understanding the optimal way to update and maintain the [[ref: KERI event stream]] (publish static keri.cesr files, dyanamically generate the keri.cesr resource, etc) is beyond the scope of the spec, but a reference implementation of the resolver that details these techniques is being developed alongside this spec.
 The important concepts are that the entire [[ref: KERI event stream]] is used to produce and verify the DID document.

 In KERI the calculated values that result from processing the [[ref: KERI event stream]] are referred to as the "current key state" and expressed in the Key State Notice (KSN) record.
 An example of a KERI KSN record can be seen here: